How to Play 7 Wonders

-- If a player has a lower total than a neighbouring city, they take a Defeat token (-1 Victory Point)
+If you have a lower total, take a Defeat token (-1 Victory Point)

-- No token is taken if a player has an equal total to their neighbouring city.
+No token is taken if the shield total is equal to your neighbouring city.

 In the case of a tie, the player with the most coins in their treasure is the winner.

 A tie on coins is not broken further.

 1. Military Conflicts

 Each player adds their Victory & Defeat tokens (this total can be negative).